Prisma-care/api/public/docs/source/.compare.md

 <!-- END_ec5c25310511311fdd00db15636bc28e -->

 <!-- START_dc56bc78f254d14fa22600cf20d3cf5b -->
-## Persist a new Heritage in an Album
+## Persist a new Heritage and assign it to an Album

 > Example request: